Julius-Bendt/laravel-leaderboard/README.md

 - Create a unity package
 - Host project on a droplet

-Made with :heart: in Aalborg, Denmark using Vue and Bootstrap.
+Made with :heart: in Aalborg, Denmark using Laravel 8